kapilkale/personal-site---blog/jekyll/_posts/2013-1-23-gmails-second-major-problem.markdown

 The second is delivery time.
 Mail can take hours to get delivered, and it is Google's fault.

-If this happens to you, you can diagnose by looking at the headers.
-Google provides a [header analyzer](https://toolbox.googleapps.com/apps/messageheader/) to parse them for you.
-Here's an example of a delayed email:
+The headers tell me it is Google's fault.
+Here's an example of a delayed email, parsed by Google's [header analyzer](https://toolbox.googleapps.com/apps/messageheader/):

 <a href="/gmail_leg_full.jpg"><img src="/gmail_lag_small.jpg"></a>